LondonBiofoundry/basicsynbio/README.md

 ### 4. Export sequences

-Assemblies can be exported to a file directly:
+Applying the `return_file` method on your BasicAssembly object exports the assembled sequence to a genbank file:

 ```python
 assembly.return_file(handle="hello_world_assembly.gb")
 ```

-or if necessary a BASIC part returned as above, or even a Biopython SeqRecord:
+or if necessary return a BasicPart as above, or even a Biopython SeqRecord:

 ```python
 seqrec = assembly.return_seqrec(id="assembly")
 ```

-Many of these objects can be exported to the same file using the `export_to_file()` function:
+Collections of these objects can be exported to the same file using the `export_to_file()` function:

 ```python
 bsb.export_to_file(